karo56/Finding-frequent-item-set-in-the-Clash-Royale-game-using-apiori-algorithm/README.md

 Dataset contains 51 million records.

-My code analyzes the set, i.a. finding interesting relationships between the cards, card combos which have high win-rates or the popularity of cards over time.I mainly used the apiori algorithm for analysis.
+My code analyzes the set, i.a. finding interesting relationships between the cards, card combos which have high win-rates or the popularity of cards over time.
+I mainly used the apiori algorithm for analysis.